Models of Contaminant Migration:

 Ortoleva et al. 1986

-We will approximate the porous medium with an ensemble of mutually independent stream tubes.
-Migration of chemical components will be considered then in one such stream tube (flow path), the x-coordinate extending along the tube axis.
-It is visualized as solute flow and fixation to the solid surfaces presented by the porous medium (adsorption, surface precipitation).
+In this introduction into the field of multicomponent chromatography, we will approximate the porous medium with an ensemble of mutually independent stream tubes.
+Migration of chemical components will be considered then in one such stream tube, the x-coordinate extending along the tube axis.
+It is visualized as solute flow and immobilization on the solid surfaces presented by the porous medium (adsorption, surface precipitation).

 1. The migration of a chemical component j in a stream tube is mathematically described by the transport equation.